Skip to main content

 Introduction

 This article explains the architecture to integrate a system with Hathor Network.
-This architecture is the basis upon which entities will design and implement their use cases.
+This architecture is the basis upon which organizations will design and implement their use cases.
 We will cover:

 • what are the components that comprise the architecture;